Listed building: Scotland

 In Scotland, the national dataset of listed buildings and other heritage assets can be searched online via Historic Environment Scotland, or through the map database Pastmap.
 A Buildings at Risk Register for Scotland was started in 1990 by Historic Scotland in response to similar concerns at the number of listed buildings that were vacant and in disrepair.
 RCAHMS maintained the register on behalf of Historic Scotland, and provided information on properties of architectural or historic merit throughout the country that are considered to be at risk.
 Since the merger of these two bodies into one, that work is now carried out by Historic Environment Scotland.

 Wales

 Cadw publishes and maintains a searchable map database for listed buildings in Wales.
 In Wales, at risk registers of listed buildings are compiled by local planning authorities, and Cadw produced a report in 2009.
 The Royal Commission on the Ancient and Historical Monuments of Wales' (RCAHMW) Emergency Buildings Recording team is responsible for surveying historic buildings threatened with destruction, substantial alteration, or serious decay.

 Northern Ireland

 The Northern Ireland Buildings Database contains details of all listed buildings in Northern Ireland.

 Other

-British Listed Buildings Online (website) has sections on England, Wales and Scotland.
+The website British Listed Buildings Online has sections on England, Wales and Scotland.
 It can be searched either by browsing for listed buildings by country, county and parish/locality, or by keyword search or via the online map.
 Not all buildings have photographs, as it is run on a volunteer basis.